The benefits of Restorative Justice for victims and offendersThursday 19th November 2020

 Restorative Justice is known to reduce reoffending rates by 14%.
 A large part of this is likely to be because the offenders may not have ever had to face the consequences of their actions before.

 Seeing their victim as a real person with real feelings, as well as hearing about the repercussions of their actions in the victim’s life, can really hit home and change the way the offender thinks about their actions.

-If appropriate, RJ can give offenders an opportunity to try to correct some of their wrongs.
-For example, if the offence was robbery, the offender may be able to help the victim get their possessions back.
+If appropriate, restorative justice can give offenders an opportunity to try to correct some of their wrongs.
+For example, if the offense was robbery, the offender may be able to help the victim get their possessions back.

 Having some kind of resolution to an incident can really help both victims and offenders put the past behind them and move on in a healthy, positive way.

 In many cases, the victim and offender live in the same community, so if they can go back to their communities knowing that the issue is settled as much as it can be, it can help both parties feel more comfortable in their homes and local areas.

 Restorative Solutions is a not-for-profit CIC that supports Restorative Justice practitioners.